gohugoio/hugo/content/en/getting-started/installing.md

 ## Upgrade Hugo

 Upgrading Hugo is as easy as downloading and replacing the executable you’ve placed in your `PATH` or run `brew upgrade hugo` if using Homebrew.

-## Install Pygments (Optional)

-The Hugo executable has one *optional* external dependency for source code highlighting ([Pygments][pygments]).

-If you want to have source code highlighting using the [highlight shortcode][], you need to install the Python-based Pygments program.
-The procedure is outlined on the [Pygments homepage][pygments].

 ## Next Steps